Dual Language and Immersion Certificate

 - Indigenous language immersion.
 Designed with the goal of revitalizing an endangered language and culture such as Ojibwe.

 This program does not lead to state teaching certification or licensure.
-If you want a license to teach in immersion, dual language or bilingual programs Minnesota, see our initial licensure program in elementary education with a focus on dual language and immersion education.
+If you want a license to teach in immersion, dual language or bilingual programs Minnesota, see the initial licensure program in elementary education with a focus on dual language and immersion education.

 The program consists of three required courses (nine credits) and two electives (six credits).